atrestis/atrestis.github.io/index.md

 ## `whoami`

-Hello world :-) I am a graduate of Athens University of Economics and Business (Department of Management Science and Technology with a major in Information Systems and e-Commerce).
-Completed my MSc in Computer Science at the Vrije University of Amsterdam and UVA.
-My major focuses are distributed systems and software engineering.
+Hello world :-)  I hold an MSc on Computer Science from the Vrije University of Amsterdam and University of Amsterdam.
+Furthermore, I hold a BSc from Athens University of Economics and Business (Department of Management Science and Technology with a major in Information Systems and e-Commerce).
+My major focuses are distributed systems and software development.
+I am passionate about cutting-edge technologies, writing scripts and experimenting with new technologies and/or frameworks. __Building the legacy systems of the future, one function at a time__.
-__An eager and continuous learner.__

-I am currently employed as a Software Engineer at GRNET.

 ## `ls exp`

+### December 2022 - Present
+#### __Experiencegift, DevOps Engineer__

+- Monitoring
+- Logging
+- Sys/Ops
+- DNS management

-### June 2021 - Present
+### June 2021 - December 2022
 #### __GRNET, Software/DevOps Engineer__

 - DevOps [ Ansible ]